A new middle school designed with flexibility in mind.

 The Sparta community is a large part of the school, so creating a welcoming place where the school becomes the heart of the community and instills pride is an important pillar of the district’s vision for the new building.

 Take a look at a virtual reality tour of the spaces.

-Washed in natural light with views to outdoor patio and recreation spaces, the café functions as a flexible third space, able to perform as a lunch space, a presentation space, and even a community space.
+Washed in natural light with views to the outdoor patio and recreation spaces, the café functions as a flexible third space, able to perform as a lunch space, a presentation space, and even a community space.

 The ever-evolving nature of the media center / library and its relationship to print and digital media, offers a variety of challenges as we look to the future and what these spaces should look like.
-The design focused on flexibility and natural light, in a way that connects the two neighborhoods as the central hub of learning and exploration.
+The design of this space focused on flexibility and natural light, in a way that connects the two neighborhoods as the central hub of learning and exploration.

 Project maker spaces in each neighborhood allow for classrooms and instruction to be flexible and adapt for the educational needs of the next 20 to 30 years, ensuring each student is prepared for future success.
 Project-based spaces offer maximum flexibility for future learning environments and give students with more maker-focused learning styles opportunities to explore their gifts and talents.